 Which optional coverages should I choose?

-States and lenders only require a certain amount of coverage.
-Any other optional coverages are up to you to add.
-Per Guttman, “rental reimbursement coverage is the most important if you only have one vehicle.
+States and lenders only require a certain amount of insurance.
+Anything above and beyond minimum requirements is up to you.
+Per Guttman, “Rental reimbursement coverage is the most important if you only have one vehicle.
 Otherwise, a claim can lead to problems getting to work or transporting the kids.”
 You should also consider adding roadside assistance.
 If you get stuck on the side of the road, you don’t want to be left stranded.